about 45 minutes from London

 via Park Street) at approximately 1:30 pm each day.

-To better accommodate the royal retinue, money has skyrocketed into the millions of pounds at a newly revamped Ascot racecourse (in 2006) that made way for new restaurants, bars, and corporate suites.
+To better accommodate the modern royal retinue, millions of pounds were spent at a newly revamped Ascot racecourse (in 2006) that made way for new restaurants, bars, and corporate suites.

 Plan to attend this year?
-Remember that tickets go fast for the UK's hottest
+Remember that race tickets go fast, not only for the UK's hottest

-horse racing event, as do London and Windsor area
+horse racing event, but for London and Windsor area

-and priority admission tickets for Ascot Week are on sale in early
+and priority admission tickets are on sale at the gate in early

-autumn of the previous year, with general admission tickets open
+autumn of the previous year.
+General admission tickets later open

 For the lucky few who make it into the Royal Enclosure, Ascot dress and conduct codes are strictly enforced during Ascot Week.
 These include morning coats and top hats for the gentlemen, and hats and day dresses for the ladies (no bare shoulders or midriffs, please.)